 Step 2: Collect Water

 The location and amount of water collected will depend upon what sort of system is being tested.
-If domestic equipment such as shower heads, hot water heaters or spas are the current location of testing, be sure to sample water fresh from the system; it is important that the water tested is a first draw sample, or water that has been sitting in the pipes for at least six hours.
+If domestic equipment such as shower heads or hot water heaters are the current location of testing, be sure to sample water fresh from the system.
+It is important that the water tested is a first draw sample, or water that has been sitting in the pipes for at least six hours.
 If the sample is coming from a cooling tower, the water should be drawn from the bulk circulating line.
 It is not necessary to take samples of the biofilm or debris in the sump.
 Be sure to label the location that the water was taken from on the sample bottle.

 Step 3: Secure the Sample

 Be sure that as much water as possible has been collected and placed into its respective container.
 Once the container is full, tightly secure the lid.
 It is important—not only for accuracy but also for safety reasons—that the sample container is tightly closed to prevent any leakage.

 Step 4: Clean Affected Areas